chitwan27/chitwan27.github.io/_projects/Line Arrange Plugin.md

    - `Reverse lines` to reverse the order of the selected lines.

    <img src="/assets/images/lineArrange/reverse.png" alt="Reverse Lines Usage" style="width: 75%; height: auto;" loading="lazy" />

 ---

+#### List of Commands

+- **Lexisort lines**
+  - Action: Lexically sorts the lines in the selected text.

+- **Reverse lines**
+  - Action: Reverses the order of the lines in the selected text.

+- **Sort lines**
+  - Action: Sorts the lines in the selected text.

+- **Shuffle lines**
+  - Action: Shuffles the lines in the selected text.

+- **Lexisort blocks**
+  - Action: Lexically sorts the blocks in the selected text.

+- **Reverse blocks**
+  - Action: Reverses the order of the blocks in the selected text.

+- **Sort blocks**
+  - Action: Sorts the blocks in the selected text.

+- **Shuffle blocks**
+  - Action: Shuffles the blocks in the selected text.

+---